OwenMcGirr/ble-mouse-keyboard/firmware/README.md

 - Reduced physical strain
 - Alternative control schemes
 - Accessibility to computer functions that would otherwise be difficult to access
+- Variable movement speeds for precise control
+- Support for both mouse and keyboard operations

 ## Contributing